Get Tech Tips

 It now becomes a learning experience instead of a bash fest.

 #2 – Blame Passer

 Often because we’re the name behind the company, when others make real mistakes and cause our company to look bad, we are the ones who get blamed.
-I may want to immediately pass the blame to somebody else: A co-owner, a team member, the government, etc. Here’s the thing.
-You have to take responsibility for error or perceived error in your business.
+I may want to immediately pass the blame to somebody else: a co-owner, a team member, the government, etc. Here’s the thing: you have to take responsibility for errors or perceived errors in your business.
 Value others and realize that being a leader means owning responsibility and allowing room for human error.
 Swallow your pride and move on, striving to be better.

 #3- The Prima Donna

 Don’t become too fancy for menial tasks.
-If you’ve come to a point that you’ve hired help to take on jobs that have given you freedom to focus in other areas, great.
-But don’t be too high and mighty to do the Yeoman's work.
+If you’ve come to the point that you’ve hired help to take on jobs that have given you the freedom to focus on other areas, that's great.
+But don’t be too high and mighty to do yeoman's work.
 Be willing to dive in now and then with the others and show that you are not above their work.
 You appreciate what they do.
-Sometimes there may be a temporary need to answer phones, run a service call, etc. Fill the need.
+Sometimes, there may be a temporary need to answer phones, run a service call, etc. Be there to fill the need.

 It’s amazing how much more respect I’ll get when I get back out into the field and work alongside a tech.
 I also like seeing that I can still relate to the tasks that really are what make up much of the business.

 #4 – The “Back in My Day” Reminiscer